-- 1. Click + to add a new property row, as shown in Figure 325 on page 296. - 2.
+- 1. Click + to add a new property row, as shown in Figure 325 on page 297. - 2.
 Select the Property Name ucscGenomeVersion(Affx) from the drop-down list. - 3.
 Select Text under the Type drop-down list. - 4.
 In the Value column, enter the genome assembly version (for example, "Constitutional").

 Note: You can manually set the genome version of an AED file by editing the "ucscGenomeVersion(Affx)" property.
-For more details on editing a property value, see "To edit a property value:" on page 297.
+For more details on editing a property value, see "Editing a property value" on page 298.

-To add a property:
+Adding a property

-- 1. In the Properties window, click the 🖶 symbol to create a blank row (Figure 325). - 2.
+- 1. In the Properties window, click the + symbol to create a blank row (Figure 325). - 2.
 In the Property Name field, enter a property name or make a selection from the Property Name drop-down list.
 (Figure 325)